chrissiefken/osbal/README.md

    www-data ALL=(ALL) NOPASSWD: /usr/bin/systemctl restart stunnel4
    ```

-### Step 4: Run the Setup Wizard
+#### Step 4: Run the Setup Wizard
-Point your web browser to the server's IP address (e.g. `http://192.168.1.100/`) and complete the 3-step setup:
+Point your web browser to the server's IP address (e.g. `http://192.168.1.100/`) and complete the 3-step setup to create your credentials and network interfaces.
-1. **System Check**: Verifies that all required system packages are present.
-2. **Admin Credentials**: Creates your administrator dashboard account.
-3. **Network Configuration**: Configures host hostname and management IP parameters.

 ---